Leko/goya/README.md

 ### Compile the IPA dictionary

-Generates a binary dictionary for morphological analysis.
-It may take a minute or two.
+Compile the IPA dictionary to generate a binary dictionary for morphological analysis.
+It may take a few minutes.

 ```
 goya compile /path/to/ipadic
 ```

-Binary dictionaries are generated in the ~/.goya directory by default.
-You can also change the output destination with the --dicdir option.
+The binary dictionary will be generated in the `~/.goya` directory by default.
+You can change the destination with the `--dicdir` option.

 ```
 goya --dicdir=/path/to/generated compile /path/to/ipadic
 ```

 ### Run Morphological Analysis

+Goya takes input from STDIN.
+The easiest way is using the echo command and pipe it to the Goya.

 ```
 $ echo すもももももももものうち | goya